Furoshiki, or Japanese wrapping cloth, is a zero waste and affordable alternative to gift wrap. (Photo: Ekoshiki)

 Or choose something from this list— for yourself or for your partner, family members, colleagues, friends, neighbours, your kids’ teachers, babysitters and anyone else in your life your want to acknowledge:

-• Give second-hand goodness.
+- Give second-hand goodness.
 Whatever new thing you’re shopping for probably already exists!
-Hunt for collectibles and vintage treasures at thrift and consignment stores, in antique shops and online marketplaces where sporting goods, records, books, clothing items, children’s toys, artworks, decorations and housewares abound.
+Hunt for collectibles and vintage treasures at thrift and consignment stores, in antique shops and online marketplaces.
+You’ll find sporting goods, records, books, clothing items, children’s toys, artworks, decorations and housewares.

 Make it a group thing!

-The gift of community is almost always appreciated.
+The gift of community is almost always appreciated and is a great opportunity to build and nurture meaningful relationships.

 Shopping tip!
 Don’t rush.